Is Mahama really returning to correct his mistakes?

 The Honourable Agyapong was however rebuked, scoffed at, and queried repeatedly about the veracity of the seeming sensational story.
 But alas, he was proved right by the Ghana Revenue Authority (GRA).

-Consequently, the EOCO ordered Ibrahim Mahama to pay GH12 million as all his previous 44 cheques were dishonored by the respective banks.
+Consequently, the EOCO ordered Ibrahim Mahama to pay GH12 million as all his previous 44 cheques were dishonoured by the respective banks.
 How bizarre?

 Unsurprisingly, however, contending schools of thought maintain that NDC lost the 2016 election largely due to gargantuan corruption scandals (Bus branding, SADA, SUBA, GYEEDA, SSNIT, STS Housing deal, the Brazilian aircraft deal, Mahama’s Ford Expedition Vehicle, amongst others).

-It is, therefore, quite bizarre that the NDC loyalists, who are currently enjoying uninterrupted electricity, low inflation, tax reductions, favorable economic growth, gargantuan savings on free SHS amongst others, are gleefully clamoring for the return of Ex-President Mahama and their beloved NDC.
+It is, therefore, quite bizarre that the NDC loyalists, who are currently enjoying uninterrupted electricity, low inflation, tax reductions, favourable economic growth, gargantuan savings on free SHS amongst others, are gleefully clamouring for the return of Ex-President Mahama and their beloved NDC.

 We could, therefore, argue that the diehard supporters of Mahama are living in a denial about former President Mahama’s popularity and competency.